 CODEPINK: Women For Peace (founded 2002)

 A women-initiated grassroots peace movement working to end U.S. funded wars and occupations, to challenge militarism globally, and to redirect our resources into healthcare, education, green jobs and other life-affirming activities.
 The group actively opposes the U.S. war in Afghanistan, torture, the detention center at Guantanamo, weaponized and spy drones, the prosecution of whistleblowers, U.S. support for the Israeli occupation of Palestine and repressive regimes.
 They organize protests, vigils, educational programs, congressional briefings, marches, book clubs, and other sponsored events.
 Rooted in a network of local organizers, online supporters and donors, with an emphasis on joy and humor, their tactics include satire, street theater, visuals, civil resistance, directly challenging decision-makers in government and corporations, and of course, wearing pink.
-Campaigns have included protests at the CIA Director’s Senate confirmation hearing and President’s national security speech at the National Defense University, hand delivered “Women Say No War on Iran” petition to President’s spouse, “Arms for Hugging” “Close Guantanamo” “Arrest the War Criminals” “Women Say NO to War” “Ground the Drones” “Bring Our War $$ Home” “Peace Positions for Presidential Candidates” and other actions including a blog and promoting books: Drone Warfare: Killing by Remote Control, and Stop the Next War Now!
-Effective Responses to Violence and Terrorism.
+Campaigns have included protests at the CIA Director’s Senate confirmation hearing and President’s national security speech at the National Defense University, hand delivered “Women Say No War on Iran” petition to President’s spouse, “Arms for Hugging” “Close Guantanamo” “Arrest the War Criminals” “Women Say NO to War” “Ground the Drones” “Bring Our War $$ Home” “Peace Positions for Presidential Candidates” and other actions including a blog and promoting books: Drone Warfare: Killing by Remote Control, Stop the Next War Now!
+Effective Responses to Violence and Terrorism, and Embassy Protection Collective.
 See 10th year anniversary video for more details.
 Founding Member, US Peace Memorial Foundation.
 US Peace Prize recipient, “In recognition of inspirational antiwar leadership and creative grassroots activism,” US Peace Memorial Foundation, 2014.